 And most importantly (at least to Hewitt students)…

-A still from a 1978 production of Mother Courage and Her Children.
-Credit: Wikimedia Commons.
+- The Upper School’s production of Mother Courage and Her Children.

 Unfortunately, Mother Courage, which was supposed to be performed on November 1 and 2, was postponed until this coming Wednesday and Thursday (November 7 and 8).
 Hewitt actresses and techies have attended impromptu rehearsals since Sunday.
 Cast member Ahmerie Shihade ’13 gave her input on the postponed play, stating: